Exploration & Survival

 2Hunting Accident.
 While hunting for wild game, your companion received an injury.
 The creature who rolled the lowest result on the Hunt Survival Action receives a Lingering Injury.
 If no one took the Hunt Survival Action, gain the complication above instead.

 3Starvation.
 There is not enough food to go around.
-Every creature in your party must make a DC 20 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Fatigue, plus an additional level for every increment of 5 they failed by.
+Every creature in your party must make a DC 20 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Exhaustion, plus an additional level for each increment of 5 the check failed by.

 4Lost Supplies.
 Your food stores are depleted.
 Reduce the efficiency of Food Supplies to 0.
 If your Food Supplies were less than 15, also gain the complication above.